 - macOS users will see “Shared” storage with a name like “psyt1579” and descriptively named sub-folders.

 We recommend that you save your documents to one of these networked drives.
 You’ll be able to access them from any Windows or macOS (Macintosh) computers, on our network and the files will be backed up regularly.
-You can purchase additional space for $0.20/Gb/year (Tier 2/Primary SATA – April 2016).
+You can purchase additional space for $0.15/Gb/year (Tier 2/Primary SATA/Standard performance as of July 2020).

 After logging onto your computer, use the following steps to see shared files on the Storage Area Network.